ysdn2018/the-next-website/src/content/graduates/megan-thompson.md

   and influential graphic design can be.
 She is constantly craving new experiences and adventures and tries to live her life in the most optimistic way.
+hobbies: 'Illustration, and hugging my dog.'
+music: ''
+tools: I always start with a pencil and paper!
 instagram: '@meeeganthompson'
 linkedin: ''
 email: megan9thompson@gmail.com